Being Digital: The digital

 Thomas Haigh argues that "the digital" has always been sold to be a new realm of human experience.
 However, the digital stems from the AMC "computing machinery" because of the quantities the computer calculated with were represented by numbers 1s and 0s binary numbers.
 He argues that the term digital was not necessary to use with computers by the 1970s.
 In 1993, Wired released a new resonance of the term digital.
 In Wired, Negroponte promotes the idea of "the digital".
-He states that Negronponte claims past things made of atoms are all important, and in the future everything that mattered would be "made of bits".
+He states that Negroponte claims past things made of atoms are all important, and in the future everything that mattered would be "made of bits".
 Elaborating on the fact that the computer's digital nature and main focal points shouldn't just be on it being an "information machine".
 He then quotes Negroponte's predictions of "cuff links or earrings communicating with each other, phones being able to respond to calls, socializing in digital neighborhoods, mass media being refined by systems for transmitting and receiving personalized information and entertainment, and more".
 Haigh agrees that "our phones do support call screenings, online communities have contributed to increasing curtail and political polarization".
 Also, new platforms like Netflix, social media and YouTube have done more that "refine" mass media.
 The digital environment that Negroponte has mentioned is a new area of "the digital", but "the digital" has been a thing since 1940s.
 Negroponte predictions relate more to the "future area" which is the current.